Wealth Management — May 14, 2021

 - Following three straight days of losses to begin the week, US equities rebounded on both Thursday and Friday to close out the week on a high note.
 While the S&P 500 still finished 1.4% lower this week, the last two trading sessions were strong, with technology and growth stocks leading the bounce back after lagging Monday through Wednesday.
 Inflation data has been the predominant news story this week, with Wednesday's CPI number surprising to the upside on both year-over-year and month-over-month figures, pushing interest rates higher and negatively impacting growth segments of the market.
 While yields have moved higher on the week overall, bonds did rally on Friday, helping to drive the rebound in growth and technology shares.

 - All 11 S&P 500 sectors were higher on the session, with Energy (+3.2%) and Information Technology (+2.1%) outperforming the broader market, while Utilities (+0.4%) and Health Care (+0.4%) lagged.

-- Rates were lower across the curve with the 10-year falling to 0.63% as of the 4 p.m. equity close.
-The yield curve flattened, as 10-year rates fell more than 2-year rates.
-WTI oil surged to over $27 per barrel, while gold rose 0.9%.
-The US dollar was modestly higher, as measured by the US Dollar Index.
+- Rates were lower across the curve, with the 10-year Treasury yield at 1.63% as of the 4 p.m. equity market close.
+Gold was 0.8% higher on the day while WTI oil closed higher at just above $65 per barrel.
+The US dollar was modestly weaker on the trading session, as measured by the US Dollar Index.

 Market data provided by Bloomberg.